Spanish

 Entry requirements: Grade 6 in GCSE Spanish or equivalent.

 It is impossible to list all the jobs that studying Spanish facilitates.
 The ability to communicate fluently is a vital skill in almost all areas of professional life.
 Language specific jobs such as teaching, translation, diplomacy, foreign affairs, journalism, publishing, advertising, the civil service, and tourism spring immediately to mind and a language is obviously highly desirable in the business, economic and commercial world with the internationalisation/globalisation of many companies.
-Obviously, speaking Spanish would also enable you to work abroad, providing more possibilities and options in the currently very competitive job market and its importance and continued growth is undeniable.
+Speaking Spanish would also enable you to work abroad, providing more possibilities and options in the currently very competitive job market and its importance and continued growth is undeniable.

 Pupils have individual weekly sessions with the Foreign Language Assistant in order to work on their spoken fluency and to develop their communication skills further.